-Our divorce lawyer has over 16 years of experience.
+Our divorce lawyer At Crawford law firm has over 16 years of experience.
 You will be given a low-cost, high-quality initial consultation.
 If you decide to proceed with our firm, flexible payment plans are available.
 The lawyers at the law office of Patrick Crawford understand the uncertainty and fear that comes with dissolving a marriage and starting over.
 It is for this reason that our lawyers make themselves available to speak to clients at any time.

 The first thing the firm’s divorce lawyer will do is to talk through the particulars of your case.
 Anyone who files for divorce in the state of Maryland must have legally acceptable grounds for doing so.
 If you file without such grounds, you can be penalized and forced to pay legal fees.
 Some of the legally acceptable grounds for a divorce include adultery, insanity, cruelty, domestic violence, and conviction of a felony.